Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Can women get hair transplants?

 Yes!
 Women suffering from female hair loss no longer need to do so in silence.
-Due to the invention of Dr.UGraft procedure, women can restore their head of hair to it’s full beauty, regardless of the original cause of hair loss.
+Due to the invention of the Dr.UGraft Zeus™ procedure, women can restore their head of hair to its full beauty, regardless of the original cause of hair loss.

-I have hair loss in other areas, like my eyebrows or eyelashes… can Dr.UGraft hair transplant for women treat those areas?
+I have hair loss in other areas like my eyebrows or eyelashes… can the Dr.UGraft Zeus™ hair transplant for women treat those areas?

-What does recovery from Dr.UGraft female hair replacement procedure entail?
+What does recovery from Dr.UGraft Zeus™ female hair replacement procedure entail?

-Cost of hair transplants for women depends on the extensiveness of the hair loss and number of grafts needed to restore hair.
+The cost of hair transplants for women depends on the extensiveness of the hair loss and the number of grafts needed to restore hair.
 A free consultation with Dr. Umar to discuss desired results for women’s hair restoration can also include a price estimate prior to surgery.

 Does hair transplant for girls differ from that of men?